michuW93/microsoft_azure_fundamentals/README.md

 19. <b>Azure Cost Management doesn't estimate up-front cost for cloud.
 Azure Pricing Calculator can do it.</b>
 20. Azure Application Insights detects and diagnoses anomalies in web apps
 21. Azure Event Hubs is a big data streaming platform and event ingestion service.
 It can receive and process millions of events per second.
+22. PowerApps lets you quickly build app with little or no code, that's all it can do.